fzheng/gnidart/README.md

 in the Algorithm class.

 ## Run
-Enter "python backtester.py" for a default run.
-Output is logged to run.log.
+Enter `python backtester.py` for a default run.
+Output is logged to `run.log`.

 ## Virtualenv Usage
 To install `virtualenv` run